Skin layers and ageing

 What is involved in the procedure and does it hurt?

 The skin is cleaned and afterwards numbed with a topical numbing cream, it should not hurt at all.
 Skin is thoroughly needled in such a way that each skin part is needled 15-20 times.
 An even flushing to the skin is the best indication for the right treatment.

 How many treatments are needed?

 It is recommended to start with 3 treatments spaced 6-8 weeks apart between each treatments.
 Then depending on the skin, more treatments may be required.
-Results can be seen in 6 weeks and the process continues over the following months.
+Results can be seen in 6 weeks as the skin turns over and the process continues over the following months.

 The home care roller is used in conjunction with the salon treatments once or twice a week.

 What to expect post-treatment?

 The inflammatory reaction of the skin is extremely short and fades quickly within hours of the treatment from a redness to pink which may last 12-24 hours on average.
 The use of healing minerals, hyaluronic acid after procedures and a sunscreen will protect the skin.
-Do not use AHA’s, retinol or acidic active ingredients on the skin.
+Do not use AHA’s, retinol or acidic active ingredients on the skin following a treatment.

 A specific post needling kit is best used after a treatment together with the Home care roller.

 Are there any side effects to Collagen Induction Therapy?

 Since the micro-needle roller does not use any form of thermal heat (unlike IPL and lasers), it’s safe to use on all skin types and colour.
 There is no risk of post-inflammatory hyper-pigmentation.
-There are almost no side-effects, none which have been reported in over 250,000 procedures worldwide.
+There are almost no side-effects, none which have been reported in over 250,000 procedures done worldwide.

 Risks of post-op infections?

 Since the tiny pricking channels close within minutes, post-op infections are very unlikely.

-What is the difference between medical and home care rollers?
+What is the difference between salon and home care rollers?